mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-config-sync.md

 # Demos with Config Sync

-With these demos you will be able to:
+With this demo you will be able to:
 - Sync the Ingress Gateway and the Online Boutique apps
+- Enforce policies
-- Enforce Istio sidecar injection
+  - Istio sidecar injection policy enforcement
-- Enforce `STRICT` mTLS in the Mesh
+  - `STRICT` mTLS in the Mesh policy enforcement
-- Enforce `AuthorizationPolicies`
+  - `AuthorizationPolicies` policy enforcement
-- Clean up
+- Fix the policies violations

 As prerequisites, you need to have these tools installed:
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl)